andrewjkuo/robby-robot-genetic-algorithm/README.md

 * while mating probabilities are still linked to fitness, the evolutionary process is accelerated by dropping the least fit individuals from each generation altogether
 * for similar reasons (faster convergence) the fitness scores of the population are squared before converting to probabilities
 * rather than creating child dna from the two parents with a random splice and join, each individual gene is chosen randomly from the parents

-### To Do
-* documentation (including demo notebook with visualisation)
-* save results and best model from experiments